 I love goals.
 I love them so much I actually have a goal book, like a journal, where I keep all of my goals.
 I’m actually kind of addicted.
+And like every author out there, I want to sell more books.

-Anything you do around goal setting has to be insanely specific.
+One thing is very clear: anything you do around goal setting has to be insanely specific.

 When I speak to authors on the phone, or in person at conferences, I always ask them what their goals are.